mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 ms_global_execution_order_graph_{graph_id}.csv
 ```

 This file stores the list of iterations in which the graph was executed.
 After the graph is compiled, it may be split into multiple sub-graphs.
 Since sub-graphs share the same graph execution history with root graph, only root graph will generate an execution history file.
+This function is not supported on Ascend.

 `.dump_metadata` records the original training information(the directory is not available for Ascend backend), and `data_dump.json` saves the dump configuration set by the user.

-### Synchronous Dump Data Analysis Sample
+### Data Analysis Sample

 In order to better demonstrate the process of using dump to save and analyze data, we provide a set of [complete sample script](https://gitee.com/mindspore/docs/tree/master/docs/sample_code/dump) , you only need to execute `bash dump_sync_dump.sh` for synchronous dump.